Menu

 A major design consideration is signal voltage range.

-The −5 V < Vc < +5 V range applies also to the control voltages that replaced the manual potentiometers.
+The −5 V < Vc < +5 V range applies also to the control voltages Vc that replace the manual potentiometers.
 These control voltages are generated by digital to analog converters (DACs) in the Digital-In module.

-There is another type of control voltage "Vs" that is digital and either 0 V or +5 V. Those control voltages are generated by CMOS type digital circuitry in the Digital-In module.
+There is another type of control voltage "Vs" that is digital and either 0 V (Low) or +5 V (High).
+The control voltages are generated by CMOS type digital circuitry in the Digital-In module.

 Analog Signal Path